Autodesk/sydevs/src/sydevs/getting_started.md

 target_link_libraries(part01 SyDEVS-static)
 ```

+When preparing a `CMakeLists.txt` file for other projects, remember to change the name of the project, reference the correct version of SyDEVS, replace `Examples` and the `examples` folder with terms that describe your application, and replace `PART01_DIR` and `part01` to properly identify your simulation.

 Now it's time to build and test the project to make sure everything is set up properly.

 1. If you do not already have CMake, [download](http://www.cmake.org/) and install it.
-2. Open a Command Prompt and navigate into the `my-sydevs-project/bin` folder.
+2. Open a Command Prompt and navigate into the `sydevs_examples/bin` folder.
 3. Run CMake; for example...
   - `cmake ..`
   - `cmake -G "Visual Studio 15 2017 Win64" ..`